ScilifelabDataCentre/dds_cli/docs/index.rst

    .. image:: ../img/dds-data-put.svg

-   Examples on how to upload data can be found :ref:`here<upload-example>`
+   Examples on how to upload data can be found :ref:`here<upload-examples>`

 3. Finally, you will need to make the data available to your users.
 This is called "releasing" the project and is also handled by the ``dds project`` command.